-The accomplishments, initiatives, and program activities must have occurred during calendar year 2012.
-These accomplishments could have had their origins in earlier years, but only activities occurring in 2012 or policies in effect during 2012 will be judged.
+The accomplishments, initiatives, or program activities must have occurred during the year immediately prior to the year of the award.
+These accomplishments may have had their origins in earlier years, but only the activities occurring in 2013, or the programs and policies in effect during 2013, will be judged for the 2014 award.

-Outstanding performance during 2012 in withstanding, adapting, and rapidly recovering from natural or human caused incidents that impact lives or property.
+- Outstanding performance in withstanding, adapting, and rapidly recovering from natural or human-caused incidents that impact lives or property.

 - Demonstrable success in saving lives, protecting property and the environment, or meeting basic human needs because of outstanding prior preparation and/or extraordinary efforts during or after incidents.

-Outstanding performance during 2012 in developing resilience in anticipation of future incidents threatening life or property.
+- Outstanding performance in developing resilience in anticipation of future incidents threatening life or property.

-- Motivating and assisting individuals (including those with special needs), families, organizations, and/or communities to take steps that effectively achieve resilience, for example, developing personal and community preparedness plans and organizing communities to promote the rapid recovery of essential services.
+- Motivating and assisting individuals (including those with special needs), families, organizations, and/or communities to take steps that effectively achieve resilience - for example, developing personal and community preparedness plans and organizing communities so as to promote the rapid recovery of essential services.

 - Implementing regular training and exercises that test the resilience of individuals, families, organizations and/or communities.

-- Implementing private sector preparedness, for example, by developing plans for business continuity and the adoption of cybersecurity consensus standards and industry best practices to the fullest extent possible.
+- Implementing private sector preparedness - for example, developing plans for business continuity and the adoption of cyber security consensus standards and industry best practices to the fullest extent possible.

 - Exceeding existing building and other codes in the design and construction of infrastructure, including homes, office buildings, and highway bridges and tunnels.